 SAVE THE DATE: June 17th through 26th 2017

 Summer camp isn’t just for kids anymore!
 Come experience Alaska in a totally unique adventure while immersing yourself in the Iditarod for nine days!

-Campers spend four days at the Dream a Dream Dog Farm, home of Iditarod musher Vern Halter.
+Campers spend four days at the Dream a Dream Dog Homestead, home of Iditarod mushers Vern Halter and Susan Whiton.
 Not only has Vern run the Iditarod eighteen times, he regularly trains and prepares mushers for the trail as they embark on their own Iditarod adventures.
-At the farm, campers will get a taste of what it like to live at a premier Iditarod kennel…. from dog yard chores, to puppy walks, to harnessing dogs, to training runs…. campers will experience it all!
+At the homestead, campers will get a taste of what it is like to live at a premier Iditarod kennel…. from dog yard chores, to puppy walks, to harnessing dogs, to training runs…. campers will experience it all!

 The town of Wasilla is home base for the rest of the camp session.
 Educational sessions will be presented by mushers, authors, master teachers, volunteers, and more.
 Campers will have the chance to explore the surrounding area by taking field trips as a group, as well as having some time to explore on their own.
 Special projects and opportunities for campers and their classes to be involved in the race will be introduced and started!
 Camp is just the beginning of your journey down the trail!